If you are scratching your head, wondering, why your FaceTime is lagging, has a poor connection issue or not working on WiFi, you’re in good company.

 Or, you can download an app from the App Store.

-The app will run performance tests on your internet connectivity to tell you how fast it’s running, and this will tell you if your connection is up to the task of running FaceTime in that moment or not.
+The app will run performance tests on your internet connectivity to tell you how fast it’s running, and this will tell you if your connection is poor or up to the task of running FaceTime in that moment or not.

 One of the best speed test apps is the one made by Ookla.